JACGWD/First-Semester-Global-Project/adding-images.md

 # Adding Images to Your Site

-The proper way to add pictures to your site, apart from the use of the img tag, is to use the figure tag with it's figcaption included.
-This allows the picture to be properly credited.
+The proper way to add an image to a web page is to combine the image with a caption, often used for adding a byline.

 ## Simple HTML